PaulLafaz/Friend-List/README.md

 basic information about them.

 In more detail about the application:

+* Initially this web app was hosted on Swinburne's Mercury Server but for the sake of testing Xampp was used.

 * The user can sign up and login to their friend list

  _Login Page:_ | _Signup Page:_